ibm-cloud-docs/codeengine/cmd_defs.md

 A project is a grouping of {{site.data.keyword.codeengineshort}} entities such as applications, jobs and builds.
 Projects are used to manage resources and provide access to its entities.
 {: shortdesc}

 You can use either `project` or `proj` in your project commands.
-To see CLI help for the project command, run `ibmcloud ce proj`.
+To see CLI help for the project command, run `ibmcloud ce proj -h`.
 {: tip}